 Whether it’s your first-time outdoor climbing or you’ve done it for years, having a guide to show you the ropes and best routes, is invaluable.
 Experience rock climbing tours are available year-round throughout Colorado, with some guides taking trips into eastern Utah.

 Rain or snow won’t slow you down at these great indoor climbing gyms.
 Learn the basics of bouldering and rock climbing, and perfect your skills at indoor venues around the state.
 Lessons and equipment rentals are available at each location.

 Via Ferratas in Colorado

 Via ferratas are known in Italian as the “iron path”.
 They combine some aspects of rock climbing with hiking.
-It’s basically a trail on the side of a mountain, so ladders and clipping in is required at times.
-You go horizontal instead of vertical up and down.
+It’s basically a trail on the side of a mountain, so ladders and clipping in are required at times.
+You go horizontal instead of vertically up and down.
 With a guided tour, this activity is open to a range of ages and skill levels and available across the Colorado Rockies.

 Colorado State Parks with Rock Climbing

 A number of state parks permit rock climbing.
 You can check with the visitor center for current conditions.
 You’ll need your own rock climbing equipment to climb at a state park, as just the routes are provided.

 18 Best Rock Climbing Gyms in Colorado

 Colorado is one of the best rock climbing destinations on the planet, and local climbing gyms…